beltoforion/muparserx/Readme.txt

 -----------------

 API changes:
   - removed value and variable constructors from integer types.
-There was something
+There was some
-    confusion as to the extend of support for integers (see Issue #36). muparserx
-	is always using floating point values even when dealing with integer numbers.
+    confusion about the extend of support for integers (see Issue #36).
+Internally muparserx is always using floating point values even when dealing with integer numbers.
+There is no point in the API pretending to have real integer support.

 V3.0.2 (20140531)
 -----------------